Rapping Against the Common Sense

 Biography

 Maame Adjei is a multi talented producer, actor and artist best known for her role as both actor and co-producer on the hit TV show An African City.
 She's currently producing new content that explores the beauty and dynamism of Africa, including her travel show Girl Going Places whose pilot season is available via YouTube.
 Named one of 15 African Women to follow on social media by Essence Magazine, Maame is keen on telling visual stories that connect, expose and explore the continent.
-Check her website here.
+Follow her on her Website.

 Published on April 12, 2017